Frequently Asked Questions for Veterinarians in Atlanta

 One infected mosquito is all it takes to infect your dog with the baby form (larval stage) of the heartworm parasite.

-The Ark Animal Hospital has safe, effective products available that cater to you and your pet's lifestyle and your budget.
+The Ark Animal Hospital has safe, effective products available that cater to your pet's lifestyle and your budget.
 Heartworm prevention should be provided 12 months of the year.

 I am concerned my pet is becoming a senior.
 Do they have any special needs?